-Samantha has a diverse practice litigating complex commercial disputes in jurisdictions throughout the United States.
-She represents clients in litigation involving antitrust matters, consumer fraud and protection, complicated contractual claims, claims for breach of fiduciary duty, misappropriation of trade secrets and other business disputes.
+Samantha has a diverse practice litigating complex commercial and environmental disputes in jurisdictions throughout the United States.
+She has significant experience representing clients in litigation involving antitrust matters, consumer fraud and protection, complicated contractual claims, claims for breach of fiduciary duty, misappropriation of trade secrets, environmental matters and other business disputes.

-Her ability to develop innovative arguments in complex litigation helps her clients pragmatically resolve disputes and has led her to play a leading role in the defense and overall strategy for many key clients.
+Her thorough preparation, ability to develop innovative and creative arguments in complex litigation and effective advocacy helps her clients pragmatically resolve disputes and has led her to play a leading role in the defense and overall strategy for many key clients.
 Samantha's clients operate in a wide range of industries, from consumer products, financial products and software, and insurers to retail, technology and medical devices and supplies.

 Samantha has more than two decades of experience in defending public and private companies in class actions and other high stakes litigation.
-She has a deep understanding of the law of class certification, successfully defeating numerous class actions at various stages in litigation.
+She has a deep understanding of the law of class certification and has successfully defeated numerous class actions at various stages in litigation.
 She also has represented corporations and individuals investigated by the Department of Justice, Antitrust Division, the Federal Trade Commission and various State Attorneys General.
 She has conducted internal investigations for corporate clients.
 Samantha also regularly counsels clients on consumer fraud and protection issues.